ros2/design/articles/143_legacy_interface_definition.md

 A single data structure is called *message*.
 Each message has a *name*.
+Together with the name of the *package* a message can be uniquely identified.
+A message has the URN: package/msg/name`.

 ### Services

 For request / reply style communication the two exchanged data structures are related.
 These pairs of data structures are called *services*.
 Each service describes two messages, one for the request data structure, one for the reply data structure.
+Together with the name of the *package* a

 ### Actions